 The other party will be required to attend a mediation session if you follow this procedure:

-Complete the notice to mediate for claims between $10,000 and $25,000 (SCR Form 29), making sure that the parties' names are the same as they appear on the notice of claim.
-You can find the form on the Ministry of Justice website at www.gov.bc.ca under "Court Services".
+Complete the notice to mediate for claims between $10,000 and $35,000 (SCR Form 29), making sure that the parties' names are the same as they appear on the notice of claim.

-The mediation session can be held at any location that the mediator considers appropriate.
-If you or another party are represented by a lawyer or articled student, it may be possible to hold the mediation session at their office.
+The mediation session can be held in any manner the mediator considers appropriate.
+If you or another party are represented by a lawyer or articled student, it may be possible to hold the mediation session at their office, or when all parties agree one or more parties may attend the mediation session by another method of attendance (telephone, videoconference or other means of electronic communication).
 If it is necessary to rent space for the mediation session, that rental cost will be included in the cost of the mediation.

 The mediation session must be held within 60 days after the appointment of the mediator and at least seven days before the date set for the settlement conference.
 A later date can be chosen if all the parties agree and the mediator confirms that agreement in writing.
 Or, the court may order a later date.